chenglou/node-huxley/README.md

 - Java is installed and in your environment path.
 - If the enter key doesn't register while recording, try typing anything (beside the reserved `q` or `l`) before pressing enter.
 - If you're using the `--file` flag, use only forward slashes (`/`) in your pattern.

-### But I like writing front-end unit tests the traditional way!

-Woah, really? =) Hop on to the next era of unit testing or we might leave without you!